 - Art Explosion

-The fee is $66.50 for the first Scout and $65 for each additional Scout.
-The registration fee for tot-lot siblings (ages 3-5) are $65, adult volunteers are $15, and youth volunteers are $15.
-The registration fee includes a t-shirt, patch, program supplies.
+The fee is $75 for each Scout (plus a $1.50 convenience fee to partially cover credit card costs).
+The registration fee for the tot-lot (siblings ages 3-5) is $75, adult volunteers are $15, and youth volunteers are $15.
+The registration fee includes a t-shirt, program supplies.
+All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
 A registered parent/guardian must be onsite at all times when tot-lots and Tigers (Scouts going into 1st grade) are at camp.

 - Registration closes for youth and adults two weeks before the first day of camp.

 Have carpool contacts (must have at least one) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.

 Payment: At checkout, pay with a credit card, or electronic check.
 Council refund policy.